enzo-dante/tech_prep/README.md

     // define partitions by ensuring no crossover between traversing index while(i < j) {

-        // LEFT PARTITIONS
-        // decrement j to traverse array right-to-left for an element less than the pivot while(i < j && (nums[--j] >= pivotIndex));
+        // LEFT PARTITIONS: decrement j to traverse array right-to-left for an element less than the pivot while(i < j && (nums[--j] >= pivotIndex));

         // stop traversal when i and j cross each other to maintain partitions boolean inPartitionBound = (i < j);

-        if(inPartitionBound) {
+        // use recursion to subsequently shift elements left or right in relation to pivot index if(inPartitionBound) {

             // FOUND 1st element less than pivot during traversal of respective partition: so move element at index j to index i (move to LEFT of pivotIndex) nums[i] = nums[j];
         }

-        // RIGHT PARTITIONS
-        // decrement i before execution to traverse array left-to-right for an element greater than the pivot while(i < j && (nums[++i] <= pivotIndex));
+        // RIGHT PARTITIONS: decrement i before execution to traverse array left-to-right for an element greater than the pivot while(i < j && (nums[++i] <= pivotIndex));

         if(inPartitionBound) {